 What we need

 GDPR Advisors is what’s known as the ‘Data Controller’ of the personal information you provide to us.
 If you submit a comment or contact form through the website then we will usually only have your name and email address.
-If you go on to work with us, then we will need to collect some basic information in order to be able to provide you with services, this may include your name, postal address, telephone number, email address and your method of payment if you are purchasing from us.
-When you make an enquiry, we will only use your information to respond to your query.
+If we work together, then we will collect contact information in order to be able to provide you with services, this may include your name, postal address, telephone number, email address and your method of payment if you are purchasing from us.
+When you complete an enquiry form or book an introductory call, we will only use your personal information to respond to your query.

 Why we need it